DETAILED ACTION

 With respect to claim 20, Kim teaches (In Figs 1, 2, 4, and 18) a solid state drives (10) each SSD comprising: a printed circuit board (120); a plurality of heat-producing semiconductors (131, 133, 135, 137) disposed on the printed circuit board, the semiconductors including NAND flash memory (¶ 0040); a connector (161) having a mateable portion for removable engagement with a corresponding rack-mounted connector (1210, see Fig 18), in which the matable portion is exposed externally (See Fig 1); a heat spreader (111, 112), the heat spreader being in thermal contact with one or more of the heat-producing semiconductors (See Fig 4), the heat spreader including a thermal interface (Exterior surfaces of 111, 112) that is at least partially exposed from the SSD;

-Kim fails to specifically teach or suggest a liquid-cooling system, comprising: a liquid-cooled coldplate; a rack to which the coldplate is moveably mounted, the rack providing receiving slots for each of a plurality of slideably removably mountable solid state drives (SSD), and a user-operable latching mechanism that is operable to apply force to the SSD-receiving slot to cause sliding motion of the SSD within the SSD-receiving slot to seat the mateable portion of the connector with the rack-mounted connector to establish power and data circuits to the printed circuit board, wherein the thermal interface of the heat spreader provides a thermal conduction path for the heat-producing semiconductors to the coldplate when the corresponding connectors of the SSD and rack are seated; a fluid distribution system having an interface to a liquid-cooling system; and fluid couplers disposed on the coldplate connecting the coldplate to the fluid distribution system.
+Kim fails to specifically teach or suggest a liquid-cooling system, comprising: a liquid-cooled coldplate; a rack to which the coldplate is moveably mounted, the rack providing receiving slots for each of a plurality of slideably removably mountable solid state drives (SSD), and a user-operable latching mechanism that is operable to apply force to the SSD-receiving slot to cause sliding motion of the SSD within the SSD-receiving slot to seat the mateable portion of the connector with the rack-mounted connector, and to establish power and data circuits to the printed circuit board, when seated, wherein the thermal interface of the heat spreader provides a thermal conduction path for the heat-producing semiconductors to the coldplate when the corresponding connectors of the SSD and rack are seated; a fluid distribution system having an interface to a liquid-cooling system; and fluid couplers disposed on the coldplate connecting the coldplate to the fluid distribution system.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Schroeder with that of Kim, such that, Kim includes a user-operable latching mechanism that is operable to apply force to the SSD-receiving slot to cause sliding motion of the SSD within the SSD-receiving slot to seat the mateable portion of the connector with the rack-mounted connector to establish power and data circuits to the printed circuit board, as taught by Schroeder, since doing so would allow for secure mechanical and electrical attachment of the SSD within the rack of Kim.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Schroeder with that of Kim, such that, Kim includes a user-operable latching mechanism that is operable to apply force to the SSD-receiving slot to cause sliding motion of the SSD within the SSD-receiving slot to seat the mateable portion of the connector with the rack-mounted connector and to establish power and data circuits to the printed circuit board, when seated, as taught by Schroeder, since doing so would allow for secure mechanical and electrical attachment of the SSD within the rack of Kim.

 With respect to the limitations a liquid-cooling system, comprising: a liquid-cooled coldplate; a rack to which the coldplate is moveably mounted, the rack providing receiving slots for each of a plurality of slideably removably mountable solid state drives (SSD) wherein the thermal interface of the heat spreader provides a thermal conduction path for the heat-producing semiconductors to the coldplate when the corresponding connectors of the SSD and rack are seated; a fluid distribution system having an interface to a liquid-cooling system; and fluid couplers disposed on the coldplate connecting the coldplate to the fluid distribution system, Leigh teaches a liquid-cooling system, comprising: a liquid-cooled coldplate (631 + 633); a rack (3) to which the coldplate is moveably mounted, the rack providing receiving slots (604) for each of a plurality of slideably removably mountable devices (700) wherein a thermal interface (Top surface) of a heat spreader (723) provides a thermal conduction path for a heat-producing semiconductor (722) to the coldplate when a corresponding connector (724) of the device (700) and rack (601) are seated (See Fig 5B); a fluid distribution system (634) having an interface to a liquid-cooling system (Col. 9, ll.
 11-23); and fluid couplers (635) disposed on the coldplate (631 + 633) connecting the coldplate to the fluid distribution system (See Fig 1).